-The wrap mode does not need to be identical in the s and t directions.
+The wrap mode does not need to be identical in the ${\tt s}$ and ${\tt t}$ directions.

 - float swidth, twidth: For each direction, gives a multiplier for the derivatives.
 Note that a width of 0 indicates a point sampled lookup (assuming that blur is also zero).
 The default width is 1, indicating that the derivatives should guide the amount of blur applied to the texture filtering (not counting any additional blur specified). - float sblur, tblur: For each direction, specifies an additional amount of pre-blur to apply to the texture (after derivatives are taken into account), expressed as a portion of the width of the texture.
 In other words, blur = 0.1 means that the texture lookup should act as if the texture was pre-blurred with a filter kernel with a width 1/10 the size of the full image.
 The default blur amount is 0, indicating a sharp texture lookup. - float fill: Specifies the value that will be used for any color channels that are requested but not found in the file.
 For example, if you perform a 4-channel lookup on a 3-channel texture, the last channel will get the fill value.
 (Note: this behavior is affected by the "gray_to_rgb" attribute described in the Section about TextureSystem attributes. - const float missingcolor: If not NULL, indicates that a missing or broken texture should not be treated as an error, but rather will simply return the supplied color as the texture lookup color and texture() will return true.
 If the missingcolor field is left at its default (a NULL pointer), a missing or broken texture will be treated as an error and texture() will return false.
-Note: When not NULL, the data must point to nchannels contiguous floats. - float bias : For shadow map lookups only, this gives the "shadow bias" amount. - int samples : For shadow map lookups only, the number of samples to use for the lookup. - Wrap rwrap, float rblur, rwidth: Specifies wrap, blur, and width for the third component of 3D volume texture lookups.
-These are not used for 2D texture or environment lookups.
+Note: When not NULL, the data must point to nchannels contiguous floats. - Wrap rwrap, float rblur, rwidth: Specifies wrap, blur, and width for the third component of 3D volume texture lookups.
+These are not used for 2D texture or environment lookups. - MipMode mipmode : Determines if/how MIP-maps are used: - MipModeDefault : The default high-quality lookup (same as Aniso). - MipModeNoMIP : Just use highest-res image, no MIP mapping - MipModeOneLevel : Use just one mipmap level - MipModeTrilinear: Use two MIPmap levels (trilinear) - MipModeAniso : Use two MIPmap levels w/ anisotropic - InterpMode interpmode : Determines how we sample within a mipmap level: - InterpClosest : Force closest texel.